logzly. Board & Bite

 Why a Seasonal Board Works

 People love food that feels right for the moment.
 A spring board with fresh peas and bright herbs feels lighter than a winter spread of rich cheeses and cured meats.
 Matching the board to the season also makes shopping easier – the market is already full of the best produce.
+For inspiration, see our guide to a seasonal cheese board for four.

 1. Pick Your Theme